captain0xff/SDL-android-manual-build/README.md

 Builds a SDL app for android without using gradle.

 ## Supported Platforms
-The scripts has been tested on windows and linux, though it should also work on MacOS If you are on linux use the `build.sh` or use the `win-build.sh` if you are a windows user.
+The scripts has been tested on windows and linux, though it should also work on MacOS.
+If you are on linux use the `build.sh` or use the `win-build.sh` if you are a windows user.
 For windows you need an environment like MSYS2 for running the shell script.
 We are trying to add a windows batch script.

 ## Usage